Health Certificate for Export of Food Product - Process & Fees

 Note:- Professional Fees Amouting Rs.10,000 will be charged for Export Health Certificate.
 An amount of Rs.10 per M.T. will be charged for Agricultural Bulk Commodities for issuance of Health Certificate subject to a minimum of Rs.
 2500 per consignment & the aforementioned Fees is exclusive of GST.

-An official document issued by government agencies or approved food safety organizations attesting to the food's safety, hygienic conditions, and suitability for human consumption is called a Health Certificate for Export of Food Products.
-It acts as evidence that the goods satisfy both international and national food safety regulations, in addition to the particular needs of the importing nation.
-In India, this certificate is generally issued through the Export Inspection Agency (EIA) under the supervision of the Export Inspection Council (EIC), making it an important EIC certificate required for food product exports.
+A health certificate for export of food products is an official document issued by an authorized government body validating food’s safety, hygienic conditions, and suitability for human consumption.
+It acts as a proof that food products satisfy both international and national food safety regulations, in addition to specific needs of the importing nation.
+In India, the Health Certificate is generally issued by the Export Inspection Agency (EIA) under the supervision of the Export Inspection Council.

-Meat, dairy, fish, eggs, processed foods, and other perishable goods must all pass rigorous testing and inspection before the certificate can be granted.
-In addition to ensuring regulatory compliance, exporters can improve their brand reputation and gain the trust of international buyers by obtaining a health certificate.
+Meat, dairy products, fish, eggs, processed foods and other perishable goods must pass a rigorous testing and inspection process before obtaining a health certificate for export.
 Exporters applying for an EIA certificate for export must comply with the inspection and documentation procedures established by the Export Inspection Council and its regional agencies.

 Health Certificate is issued for consignments that conform to the following: